 The only time I found disturbing proximity to animals were when local fishermen approach you for Dolphin tours.
 They will basically chase the dolphins in their natural habitat.
 I say leave it to your luck.
 I met dolphin in Goa when I was on a water bike.
 It came, pranced along by the side and swam alongside for 5 minutes before disappearing.
 What a blissful experience!

-Support the local artist
+Support the local artist in Goa

 Goa has a thriving artist community.
 Multiple art gallery dot the street side of Baga and calangute.
 Make sure you visit one and support the artist by buying her creation.
 Goa also has beautiful checkered print Saree, also known as Kunbi Saree.
 I think they add value to any collector’s wardrobe.